guineec/cs3012-php/README.md

 ## Usage:
 `https://[api-server-address]/api.php?op=[desired_operation][&key=value]`

-Where `[&key=value]` represents a list of parameters in that format depending on what the given operation expects.
+Where `[&key=value]` represents a list of parameters in that format depending on what the given request expects.

+# java-consumer
+This directory contains the supporting java SDK I developed for use by the android team.